Opening Date: 13 June 2016

 Will all applications receive funding?

-- No – The application process is competitive.
-There will be competing applications for the limited funding available within each electorate.
+- No – The application process is competitive, and applications will be assessed on merit against those from within their electorate.
+There is limited funding available per electorate.

 - Successful applications will be those which best address the Project Assessment Criteria (see section 5 of the Guidance Notes).

-Is there a limit on the level of funding per application?
+Is there a limit on the level of funding requested per application?